perkowitz/issho/doc/hachi/modules/para.md

 and rows 7 and 8 are used to edit the value at each step.
 Tap a control select button to select the controller, tap a step button, and then tap a value button to set a value for that controller on that step.
 Tapping the step buttons toggles them on and off.
-Each of the eight controllers can be set to active or inactive, by tapping the corresponding pad in row 5.
+Each of the eight controllers can be set to active or inactive, by tapping the corresponding pad in row 5; inactive controllers can be edited, but no MIDI messages will be sent.